Malexion/aurelia-table/README.md

 <div repeat.for="row of myTable.filtered"></div>
 ```

-## Filter/Sort/Map
+## Colfilters/Filter/Sort/Map
-These three bindables can shape your rows how you like.
+These four bindables can shape your rows how you like.
+- `colfilters` is primarily handled by the column definitions
+  - `filter` string that sets the type of filter for the column only option at the moment is `'eval'`
+  - `condition` function set by the internal filter component and must return true/false `(value, row, column, rowidx) => true`
 - `filter` expects a function passed (value, key) of the row item, key being the array index and must return true if it is to be included, null means the filter is ignored.
 - `sort` is primarily handled by the column definitions, all are optional `{...sortable: true, dir: 'desc', defaultDir: 'asc', key: x => x.value, sortOrder: 2 }`
   - `sortable` Enables sorting for that column